 Egan grew up in Tulsa and is licensed to practice in Connecticut and New York, along with Oklahoma.

-The trio has helped the prominent Oklahoma law firm be named to the U.S. News & World Report’s Best Law Firms List every year since 2014 and is comprised of an experienced team of attorneys which also include:
+The duo, along with Fry & Elder’s other decorated attorneys has helped the prominent Oklahoma law firm be named to the U.S. News & World Report’s Best Law Firms List every year since 2014 and includes the following:

 - One of only 19 attorneys in the state to be a Fellow of the American Academy of Matrimonial Lawyers